joshber/jb.n/content/_index.md

 Occasionally I do things with [procedural sound](https://github.com/joshber/sndspc).

 In 2018–19 I am a USC Berggruen Fellow at the Berggruen Institute in Los Angeles.
-Prior to that I was for four+ years visiting researcher at the Max Planck Institute for Human Cognitive and Brain Sciences.
+From 2013 through 2017 I was visiting researcher at the Max Planck Institute for Human Cognitive and Brain Sciences.

 [Write me](mailto:josh@joshberson.net).